COSC310-Team12/ToDoList/README.md

 - Users are able to sort their tasks by due date.
 They can sort them by due date ascending or descending.
 <img src="https://user-images.githubusercontent.com/77038122/201797367-33f34ba7-7131-4092-ae2e-49ae8238709c.png" alt="sorting menu" width="100"/>

-#### Automatically classify tasks as graded or ungrded - Limitation fix 4
+#### Automatically classify tasks as graded or ungraded - Limitation fix 4
-- Tasks are by default considered ungraded unil the user sets them as graded at which time the tag automatically changes to graded
+- Tasks are by default considered ungraded until the user sets them as graded at which time the tag automatically changes to graded

 #### Added filtering by tags
 - users can sort tasks based on tags.
 This feature helps users organize their tasks.